giovannifarina/lassi-lab-2-hello-rails/Part1.md

 # Part 1: Set up the new app

-## Verify you have correct versions of Ruby, Rails, and Heroku CLI installed
+## Verify you have correct versions of Ruby, Rails, and Google Cloud SDK installed

 (If you're using Codio, these tools are already installed and you can skip this step.)